mapbox/stylelint-processor-markdown/README.md

 Each of these is fixable with a little elbow grease.

 - Only CSS blocks are linted.
 Theoretically, this could support the other syntaxes that stylelint supports.
-- Will not return accurate column positions for indented code blocks.
+- Column positions will be consistently off for indented code blocks, by the amount of the block's indentation.
+- Line numbers will be consistently off if code blocks start or end with empty lines.